eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

         "notificationType" : "REST_POST",

         // Which url to use for the HTTP POST request.
+        // This field requires a schema to work.
+That means the 'http://' part needs to be included.
         "notificationMeta" : "http://eiffel-jenkins1:8080/job/ei-artifact-triggered-job/build",

         // Headers for the HTTP request, can be 'application/x-www-form-urlencoded' or 'application/json'.